-Applying for a credit card does hurt your credit score, but only temporarily.
-Any time you apply for new credit, whether that’s a bank loan or a credit card, the lender does a hard inquiry into your credit history.
-The inquiry stays on your credit report for two years and can cause a dip in your score for up to 12 months.
-In most cases, your score should only drop a few points and rebound within 3-6 months.
-But if there are numerous hard inquiries added to your report in a short period of time, the damage will be greater and last longer.
+Pretty much any time you apply for new credit, whether it’s a bank loan or a credit card, the lender does a hard inquiry into your credit history.
+The inquiry stays on your credit report for two years.
+But the more responsible you are with the card, the sooner your score will turn around.
+However, if there are numerous hard inquiries added to your report in a short period of time, the damage will be greater and last longer.

-The fewer credit accounts you have and the shorter your credit history is, the more a hard inquiry will affect your score.
+- The fewer credit accounts you have and the shorter your credit history is, the more a hard inquiry will affect your score.

 - Applying for credit can hurt your score whether you get approved or denied.

 - Temporary credit score damage from a credit card application does not have to cost you money.
 Just wait until your score recovers before using it again for something important – like applying for a mortgage or auto loan.